 “The kid was ill.
 We didn’t dare touch him, but our Paladin did his best to tend to the poor guy.
 It was agony I tell you.
 At night we heard his misery, and by day we saw his tears.
 How awful it was that we could not help him.
 Not even the Cleric could cure him, it was stronger than just a disease.
 When he perished, we burned the body.
 Even if he died, the best we can do is to not spread the disease.
-That is why I hate plagues.”Philigree Perchat, Blade Master
+That is why I hate plagues.”

 Plague and Disease!
-Oh the horror… NOT!
+Oh, the horror… NOT!
 Of all the systems that are useless in 5e, this is the one that gets the most flak.
 Because a 1st levelPaladin, 1ST LEVEL, can cure a creature of disease.
 Instantly.
-Granted it’s only once per day at that point, but even still, this could be a thrilling system to use if it weren’t so… Easy to beat.
+Granted, it’s only once per day at that point, but even still, this could be a thrilling system to use if it weren’t so… Easy to beat.
 So I’m going to go over what’s wrong with disease, and how to make it a thrilling way to up the stakes.

-So Weak, So Rejected.
+So Weak, So Rejected

-First off, we have the whole issue of: Everything heals it.
+First off, we have the whole issue of everything healing it.
 At 3rd level, you might as well forget about it if you have A healer in your party that picked up the spell.
-1st level if there’s a Paladin, because Lay on Hands can cure diseases for just 5 of the points.
+1st level if there’s a Paladin because Lay on Hands can cure diseases for just 5 of the points.
 And the reason 3rd level makes this whole thing null and void is because not 1 not 2, but 5 classes (including Celestial Warlocks and Divine Soul Sorcerers) get access to Lesser Restoration, and 2 more classes get access at 5th, not including the Paladin, because we all know what they’d rather spend spell slots on.
 Also Paladins cannot become Diseased at 3rd level, so don’t even think about adding disease to an all paladin game.
 Plague Inc in 5e would be impossible for the disease.

 Now that’s a lot of issues.
 No wonder people overlook it so much.
 Well, there’s nothing more the core rules have on this, so put down your copy of the DMG before we go crazy here, and let’s break out some homebrew!

 Disclaimer – These are suggestions only.
 If you decide to use these at your game table, understand that they may not work, and might make the game worse if you don’t plan accordingly.
-Nobody wants to memorize extra rules if you’re never going to use them.
+Nobody wants to memorize additional rules if you’re never going to use them.

 Reincarnating the Plague

 To begin, I want to address the first issue: Healing.
-Because you can just slap on any spell and have it gone like that, I would propose the following rules to counter this:
+Because you can slap on any spell and have it gone like that, I would propose the following rules to counter this:

-- When you attempt to cure a disease with magic such as Lesser Restoration or Lay on Hands, you must make a skill check with your spellcasting modifier or the target’s Constitution modifier against the DC of the disease.
+When you attempt to cure a disease with magic such as Lesser Restoration or Lay on Hands, you must make a skill check with your spellcasting modifier or the target’s Constitution modifier against the DC of the disease.
 On a success, the disease is cured, but on a failure, nothing happens, as the magic is wasted.

 Healing Magic such as Lesser Restoration and Lay on hands do not cure diseases, unless they’re incubating.
 They instead negate a single failed save, and/or suppress any penalty until the next save.

 Casting spells that cure disease at a higher level adds +1 to the next saving throw against disease for each level above the spell’s standard level.